 How does Christ give Himself to us?

 Christ gives Himself to us in Word and Sacraments.
-Therefore the liturgy revolves around Word and Sacraments.
+Therefore the liturgy and architecture revolves around Word and Sacraments.
 We have Scripture readings and a sermon based on those readings because Christ is the Word made flesh (John 1:14).
 So we receive Christ with our ears.
 We celebrate Holy Communion because He has promised that the blessed bread is His true Body and the blessed wine is His true Blood (Matthew 26:26-28).
 So we receive Christ with our mouths.

 Therefore every Sunday, and whenever else the Faithful gather at Living Word, the Lord Jesus Christ lavishes us with His eternal gifts and mercy.
 This wondrous mystery delights and humbles us in His presence.
 We invite you to gather with us to share this joy.